Additional information for your visit

 Students: You are entitled to a concession rate ticket if you are over the age of 16 and in full time education.
 You are required to show a current student identification card once on site to validate the discounted price.
 International students are entitled to this rate if they also meet these requirements with a valid id card.

-60+ years: You are entitled to a concession rate ticket if you are over the age of 60.
+65+ years: You are entitled to a concession rate ticket if you are 65 or over.
 You may be required to show an identification card (with your date of birth) once on site to validate the discounted price.
 International visitors are entitled to this rate if they also meet these requirements of proof of age.

 As Historic Royal Palaces is a charity, we receive no funding from the Government or the Crown, so we depend on the support of our visitors, members, donors, volunteers and sponsors.
 We are unable to support other fundraising activities with complimentary tickets.

 Onsite car parking is available free of charge.
 During busy periods, alternative parking arrangements will be in place to accommodate additional visitors.
 Visit the Getting Here page for more information.

 You can spend as much time as you like in Hillsborough Gardens during opening hours.
 Most visitors spend on average of 3 hours on site.